w-cash/zingolib/zingo-auto-shield-cli/README.md

 4. When a match is found, it records the block in `queue_log` with a randomized execution time (between `delay_min_minutes` and `delay_max_minutes` minutes in the future).
 5. Every processed height is appended to `processed_log`, allowing subsequent passes to resume where they left off.
 When the queue timer elapses *while the daemon is running*, the entry triggers a `quick_shield` restricted to that transparent index and the execution is appended to `rewards_log`.
 If the daemon wakes up long after the scheduled time, it re-rolls a new delay (respecting the grace window) before shielding so on-chain timing remains obfuscated.

+If `post_shield_send_address` is populated, each successful shield also queues a fixed 6.25 ZEC send to that address.
+Those follow-up sends live in `post_shield_queue.json`, inherit their own randomized delay window, and write successful executions to `post_shield_send_log.json`.
+Missing funds, missing backend data, and overdue timers follow the same retry logic the shield queue uses.

 If a queued shield fails because the funds are not yet spendable (`InsufficientFunds`), the daemon automatically postpones that entry for an additional `delay_max_minutes + 150` minutes so mature rewards can proceed before it retries.

 The process stays alive until you press `Ctrl+C`. `poll_interval_seconds` controls how long it sleeps between scans once it has reached the tip.